How to Start a Walking Group Resource

 Why Start a Walking Group at Work

 Start a walking group at your workplace so you and your colleagues will have an opportunity to be physically active during the workday.
 Many people find it hard to fit physical activity into their schedule so why not try going for a 10 -20 minute brisk walk at work.
-Canada's Physical Activity Guidelines recommend a minimum of 10-minute intervals of activity in order to accumulate a total of 60 minutes of light physical activity every day to stay healthy or improve your health.
+Canada's Physical Activity Guidelines recommend a minimum of 10-minute intervals of activity in order to accumulate a total of 150 minutes a week of moderate to vigorous activity to stay healthy or improve your health.
 Walking is easy and inexpensive.
 You will be surprised at how good you will feel, your stress level will be reduced, and you will feel energized.

 How is a walking group organized?

-- Spread the word - use email, voicemail and posters to get people interested.
+- Spread the word - use email, text, social media, and posters to get people interested.

 - Ask your friends to join you.
 This will motivate others to get started.